Projects

 1065 Park Avenue Spill Response

-MFS Consulting Engineers & Surveyors, DPC was contracted by Terraphase Engineering Inc. to provide initial spill response investigatory services at the property located at 1065 Park Avenue in the borough of the Manhattan, New York.
+MFS Engineers & Surveyors was contracted by Terraphase Engineering Inc. to provide initial spill response investigatory services at the property located at 1065 Park Avenue in the borough of the Manhattan, New York.

 MFS assisted in the review and response to a suspected release of heating oil from a 10,000-gallon heating oil underground storage tank (UST) at the building.